Current Building Project in Northfield, Birmingham

 You will see from the plans that the new roof will both match the pitch of existing house and will also have matching roof tiles.
 Both the uPVC windows and doors will match, along with the brickwork.
 This is all standard stuff when it comes to securing planning permission.

 The extension will require building over a shared foul sewer pipe, so permission from Severn Trent has also been sought.
 This pipe currently runs from a deep man hole from the rear of the property to the front, and runs approx 800mm below ground level, through the middle of the current garage conversion.
 This is a 150mm diameter pipe, so not only requires permission, but on completion a camera will also need to be inserted into the sewer system to ensure no damage to the pipe.

 The new WC, utility room and first floor en-suite will run into a new access chamber to the side of the property, which in turn will then lead into the existing sewer pipework located at the front of the property.

 To accommodate additional heating to the house, an overhaul of the current heating and pipework system will be required.
-At present much of the heating system features 8mm piping, this will be upgraded to standard 15mm copper pipe.
-The new ensuite and downstairs WC will of course be supplied by the combi boiler, this work will be carried out by our local bathroom fitter in Tamworth – RT Heating & Plumbing Ltd, who will also undertake any tiling and shower installations.
-We’ve decided to opt for open metal web floor joists, as this will allow easy installation of all pipework, foul pipes and electrical cabling.
+At present much of the heating system features 8mm piping, this will be upgraded to standard 15mm plastic pipe.
+The new ensuite and downstairs WC will of course be supplied by the combi boiler, We’ve decided to opt for open metal web floor joists, as this will allow easy installation of all pipework, foul pipes and electrical cabling.
 The benefits of open metal web floor joists is that you can run pipes and cables in any direction without having to drill holes in floor joists.
 They are also eco friendly because they use significantly less timber in their construction.